srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document both the classes.(1 day)
   July 13th-18th :
-      * Rewrap the TermGenerator class and provide the conversions for enum.(3 days)
+      * Rewrap the TermGenerator class and provide the type conversions for enum.(3 days)

       * Code for constructors and overloaded functions becuase of rewrapping.(2 days)